CCN TV6: Corporate information

 The station was launched by Caribbean Communications Network, owners of the Trinidad Express, in 1991.
 By the first half of 2002, TV6 started to solidify its online integration with the flagship Trinidad Express website.
 CCN TV6 began including much of its nightly newscast online, for customers to access as news-on-demand on the Trinidad Express website.
 In 2005, CCN merged with the Barbados Nation to form a new company One Caribbean Media Ltd. The General Manager of CCN TV6 is Shida Bolai.

 Programming

-The station is the top rated broadcaster in Trinidad and Tobago and its programme lineup consists of popular local and American television series such as Crime Watch, Grey's Anatomy, Without a Trace, Smallville, Monk, Desperate Housewives and CSI: Crime Scene Investigation, US Daytime soap-operas such as The Bold and the Beautiful and The Young and the Restless, local and regional drama series such as Westwood Park and the Jamaican series Royal Palm Estate and local news.
+The station is the top-rated broadcaster in Trinidad and Tobago.
+Its programme lineup consists of popular local and American television series such as Crime Watch, Grey's Anatomy, Without a Trace, Smallville, Monk, Desperate Housewives and CSI: Crime Scene Investigation, US Daytime soap-operas such as The Bold and the Beautiful and The Young and the Restless, local and regional drama series such as Westwood Park and the Jamaican series Royal Palm Estate and local news.
+In 2013, TV6 premiered the Bad Granny reality show about cars.